The Genome War (How Craig Venter Tried to Capture the Code of Life and Save the World)

 From the Hardcover edition.

-Unlike Amazon and other retailers who may also offer The Genome War (How Craig Venter Tried to Capture the Code of Life and Save the World) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry The Genome War (How Craig Venter Tried to Capture the Code of Life and Save the World), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details